gregurco/jobeet-tutorial/docs/days/day-8.md

 }
 ```

-You can observe that we used `'required' => false` and `new NotBlank()` constraint.
+You may have noticed that we used `'required' => false` and `new NotBlank()` constraint.
 What is the difference?
-By default, all fields have `required` set to true and this option affects only the rendering of the field: it adds `required` to HTML field tag:
+By default, all fields have `required` set to true and this option affects only the rendering of the field, it adds `required` to HTML field tag:
 ```html
 <input type="text" name="company" required>
 ```